jacoblee93/langchain-translator/README.md

 ![Example chat output with feedback buttons](/public/images/output.png)

 Remember to leave feedback using the thumbs up and down buttons!
-It's logged to a [LangSmith](https://smith.langchain.com/) project and will be used to fine-tune even better models in the future.
+Runs are logged to a [LangSmith](https://smith.langchain.com/) project and runs with good feedback will be used to fine-tune even better models in the future.

 ## 🎹 Why Fine-Tuning?